 - An indemnity clause (so you’re not responsible for any copyright violations).

 In the contract, you can even state that the rights to the edited copy belong to you until you get paid in full.
 Only then the rights are transferred to your client.
-This, more than anything will ensure that you get paid on time.
+This, more than anything, will ensure that you get paid on time.

-18. Make sure to be clear on the client’s expectations
+18. Be clear about the client’s expectations

 To become a successful freelance editor, you need to understand precisely what the clients expect.
 This should be included in your contract, but usually, there are more rules you need to grasp to keep your clients happy.